tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ## Developer Guide

 ### Analytics

-Analytics integrations take the experiment and variation that is running on a page and send it to an Analytics platform.
-This information can be used within the analytics platform to perform further analysis on the bahaviour of visitors based on the experience they had on the website.
+Analytics integrations allow customers to track Optimizely experiments in an external analytics tool.
+With the flip of a switch, Optimizely can append experiment data to analytics tracking code, so customers can see the impact of their experiments in their analytics tool.

 #### Prerequisites

-- Functionality to send custom data to the analytics platform
-- (Optional) Functionality to overwrite referrer value
+- Your platform has the ability to receive experiment names
-- You have an Optimizely (developer) account (see the "<a href="#1-create-an-optimizely-account">Join the Technology Partner Program</a>" section).
+- You have an Optimizely account
-- You are able to host a test page
-- Have Chrome or Firefox installed
-- You know how to use the Javascript console in <a href="https://developer.chrome.com/devtools/docs/console">Chrome</a> or <a href="https://developer.mozilla.org/en-US/docs/Tools/Web_Console">Firefox</a>
-- Basic skill in Javascript
+- Basic JavaScript skills

 #### 1. Create test page with Optimizely snippet
 Create a page to test the integration on.
 On the test page, the Optimizely snippet needs to be added to the top of the &lt;head&gt; section.

-Instructions regarding installing the snippet can be found on our <a href="https://help.optimizely.com/hc/en-us/articles/200040095-Implement-the-Optimizely-Snippet">knowledge base</a>.
+Instructions on how to install the Optimizely snippet can be found on our <a href="https://help.optimizely.com/hc/en-us/articles/200040095-Implement-the-Optimizely-Snippet">knowledge base</a>.

 #### 2. Create and start an experiment for the test page
 Within your Optimizely account, create an experiment that runs on the test page you have created in step 1.
-It isn't necessery to make modification in the experiment, just save and start the experiment.
+It isn't necessary to make modification in the experiment, just save and start the experiment.
 Remember the experiment id (see experiment_id in address bar).

 When the uploading of the experiment is done (approximately 2 minutes), verify that the experiment is running on the sample page by going to the test page in your browser.
-After a hard refresh, the Optimizely experiment should be running.
-You can verify if the experiment is running by opening your Javascript console and executing `optimizely.activeExperiments`.
+After a hard refresh the Optimizely experiment should be running.
+You can verify if the experiment is running by opening your JavaScript console and executing `optimizely.activeExperiments`.
 After hitting enter, the console will output an array with your experiment ID in it.

 <img src="/assets/img/integrations/active_experiments.png">